tableflip/scrabble-score-keeper/README.md

 `char` is the letter to play, `x` is the column, `y` is the row.

+It returns the total points for the letters played and will cause a `play` event to be emitted.

 ### `ScoreKeeper.score([player])`

 Get the total score, or the total score for a particular player if passed.